 To attract, engage and delight your customers, you should walk them through all the stages of the buyer’s journey through your inbound efforts.

 In order to contextualize this journey better, it is recommended to create a CUSTOMER PERSONA.
 This is a list of characteristics and behavior that a typical customer will have.
-While there is no one way to build a persona, it is ideal to answer the following questions:
+While there is no one way to build a persona, it is ideal to answer the following question

 1) What is the age, gender, location, and profession of my customer?